A printable version of the program can be found here.

 - Eric Smithweiss, Grunfeld Desiderio Lebowitz Silverman & Klestadt LLP

-Precis: Over the last several years there has been an increasing emphasis on export rules enforcement.
-With this reality the government agencies involved in enforcing these regulations are becoming involved in the verification process.
-How should you respond to this outreach?
-What are you obligated to provide and what is the time frame to provide the requested information?
+Precis: Over the last several years there has been an increasing emphasis on export rules enforcement, and multiple agencies are involved in enforcing these rules.
+How has the Export Control Reform initiative affected this enforcement?
+How should you respond to “outreach” conducted by agency enforcement branches?
 When the government schedules a visit - what should you expect?
-This session will provide the answers.
+This session will provide the answers and will also discuss recent enforcement cases.

 - Olga Torres, Torres Law, PLLC